and how to get un-stuck + take action

 “The graveyard is the richest place on earth, because it is here that you will find all the hopes and dreams that were never fulfilled, the books that were never written, the songs that were never sung, the inventions that were never shared, the cures that were never discovered, all because someone was too afraid to take that first step, keep with the problem, or determined to carry our their dream.”

 Every day, millions upon millions of us wake up, go through the same motions each day, then come home, go to sleep, and wake up to the repeat the same old story.
 Living our own version of Groundhog Day.
 And yet, we know that something needs to change.
 We want it, we feel it.
 And yet we do nothing about it.

 What are we waiting for?

-There are a number of reasons why human beings are especially good at remaining in their heads, and don’t move forward.
-Unfortunately, us INFPs & INFJs can be really good at this ourselves.
+There are a number of reasons why we become stuck, stagnant, and don’t move forward.
+Unfortunately, us INFPs & INFJs can be really good at this.